 Good if: you have a physical store.
-When making a local search, 72% of customers decide to go to a store that is five miles away.
+When making a local search, 72% of customers decide to go to a store that is within 5 miles.

 The Google Ads help center is available, where you can find information on all kinds of Google campaigns.

-As soon as we decide the campaign type we want to run on Google ads, we need to consider the resources we'll need to build them and research the tactics we'll employ.
+As soon as you decide on the campaign type, you need to consider the resources you need to build them and research the tactics you'll employ.

-We should evaluate our resources in terms of both what we already have and what we can get for our Google Ads campaign.
+You should evaluate what you already have and what you can get for your Google Ads campaign.

-We must decide what approach to take after taking stock of what we want to test and how.
-To achieve this, we can look for inspiration in other campaigns that we find appealing, consult with our clients, or research the competition.
+To achieve this, look for inspiration in other campaigns that you find appealing, consult with your clients, or research the competition.

-In the case of Google Search Ads, for instance, we might consider the following tactics:
+In the case of Google Search Ads, for instance, you might consider the following tactics:

-It's time to bargain with your manager and use all of your brainpower to balance the budgets and set your ad spend, so let's get started!
+It's time to balance the marketing budgets and set your ad spend!

-Ads have the advantage of making it simple to set in your Google Ads account the daily budget limits so you can modify your bidding to fit your needs, but you should be careful not to set them too low or your Google Ads might not be as effective as possible.
-The bidding strategy should be aligned always with your Google Ad strategy.
+In the Google Ads platform, you can easily set daily budget limits and modify your bidding to fit your needs.
+However, don't set them too low or your Google Ads might not be as effective as possible.

 What's the typical bid or spending limit?
 It depends...
 On the nature of your company, its size, your objectives, your plan, your campaign, etc.

-For inexperienced beginners or companies making their first Google Ads investment, Google advises capping the daily budget for a campaign at $50.
+For inexperienced beginners or companies making their first Google Ads, Google advises capping the daily budget at $50 per campaign.

 However, we recommend you follow our method based on your objectives:

-With this info, we can calculate the Investment in Google Ads:
+With this info, you can calculate the Investment in Google Ads:

-• Total leads gained with that channel/ Conversion rate from the website = Total users to impact with GAds
+• Total Leads won on that channel/ Conversion rate on the website = Total users to impact with GAds

 • Total users to impact with GAds * Average Cost per Click = Investment in Google Ads